 How common are direct awards for complex contracts (contract awards without any prior publication or competition)?
 On what grounds might a procuring entity seek to make a direct award?
 On what grounds might such a decision be challenged?

-Direct awards for complex contracts, i.e., without prior publication or competition, are uncommon and are only permitted in very limited circumstances.
-According to the Greek PP Act and the EU Directives, for contracts above the EU thresholds, direct awards without prior notice may be used only when the conditions for using a negotiated procedure without prior notice are satisfied and provided that the HSPPA has granted its consent (as per Art.
-347(2)).
+Direct awards for complex contracts, meaning awards made without prior publication or competition, are rare and only permitted under very specific circumstances.
+According to the Greek PP Act and EU Directives, for contracts exceeding the EU thresholds, direct awards without prior notice can only occur when the conditions for using a negotiated procedure without prior notice are met, and the consent of the Hellenic Single Public Procurement Authority (HSPPA) has been obtained (as per Article 347(2)).

-Pursuant to Art.
-32 and 269 of Greek PP Act, a contracting authority may only proceed with a negotiated procedure without prior publication inter alia in the following circumstances:
+Under Articles 32 and 269 of the Greek PP Act, a contracting authority may use a negotiated procedure without prior publication in the following situations:

-- where, following an open or restricted procedure, either no tenders or requests were submitted, or the tenders or requests submitted are not suitable, provided that the initial terms of the contract are not substantially modified;
+- When, after conducting an open or restricted procedure, no tenders or requests were submitted, or the tenders or requests received are unsuitable, provided the initial terms of the contract are not substantially altered;

-- where the works, supplies or services can be supplied only by a particular economic operator in any of the following cases: (i) the objective of the contract is the creation or acquisition of a unique work of art or artistic event; (ii) there is no competition for technical reasons; (iii) there are grounds for the protection of exclusive rights, including intellectual property rights; and provided that there is no reasonable alternative or substitute and the absence of competition is not the result of an artificial restriction of the parameters of the contract;
+- When the works, supplies, or services can only be provided by a specific economic operator, under any of the following conditions: (i) the contract’s objective is the creation or acquisition of a unique work of art or artistic event; (ii) there is no competition for technical reasons; (iii) there are grounds for the protection of exclusive rights, including intellectual property rights; and provided there is no reasonable alternative or substitute, and the lack of competition is not due to artificial restrictions on the contract’s parameters;

-- for additional deliveries by the original supplier which are intended either as a partial replacement of supplies or installations or as the extension of existing supplies or installations where a change of supplier would oblige the contracting authority to acquire supplies having different technical characteristics which would result in incompatibility or disproportionate technical difficulties in operation and maintenance; the duration of such contracts as well as that of recurrent contracts shall not, as a general rule, exceed three years.
+- For additional deliveries by the original supplier, intended either as partial replacements for supplies or installations or as extensions of existing supplies or installations, where a change of supplier would result in technical incompatibility or disproportionate difficulties in operation and maintenance.
+The duration of such contracts, including recurrent contracts, generally should not exceed three years.

-The contracting authority must justify that the specific conditions for using such a direct award, which must be interpreted strictly, are met.
-If such a decision is challenged, the grounds will usually be the allegation, that the preconditions for a derogation were not met, so the recourse of the contracting authority to the negotiated procedure without publication was unlawful and that, therefore, the contracting authority has breached its obligation to publish a contract notice in the OJEU and the pertaining contract in consequence is null and void.
+The contracting authority must justify that the specific conditions allowing for a direct award are strictly met.
+If such a decision is contested, the grounds for the challenge will typically argue that the preconditions for using the negotiated procedure without prior publication were not fulfilled, making the decision unlawful.
+As a result, the contracting authority’s failure to publish a contract notice in the Official Journal of the EU (OJEU) could render the contract void.

 -